werf/werf/docs/pages/documentation/reference/werf_yaml_template_engine.md

 Reading _the werf configuration_, werf uses a built-in Go template engine ([text/template](https://golang.org/pkg/text/template)) and expands the function set with [Sprig](#sprig-functions) and [werf functions](#werf-functions).

+When organizing the configuration, it can be split into separate files in [template directory](#template-directory).

 ## Built-in Go template features

 To work effectively, we recommend you looking at all the features, or at least the following sections: